Russian submarine Minoga: Design and construction

 During the Russo-Japanese War the Imperial Russian Navy used its submarines for patrols within 150 nautical miles of their base at Vladivostok, and the main takeaway from that conflict for Russia's submarine arm was the need to create boats that could operate at longer distances.
 The Minoga was a design that naval engineer Ivan Bubnov developed while the war was still ongoing.
 The submarine was ordered on 9 February 1906 after its approval by the Naval Technological Committee and was laid down at the Baltic Works in Saint Petersburg on 6 September 1906.
-It was the first Russian submarine to use diesel engines, which were acquired from Ludvig Nobel's factory also in Saint Petersburg, and may have been the first submarine in the world have been equipped with an adjustable blade propeller, giving it improved maneuverability.
+It was the first Russian submarine to use diesel engines, which were acquired from Ludvig Nobel's factory also in Saint Petersburg, and may have been the first submarine in the world have been equipped with an variable-pitch propeller, giving it improved maneuverability.
 Minoga had a single-hull design and used saddle tanks.

 The submarine had a displacement of 117 tons while on the surface and 142 tons while submerged.
 Its length was 32.2 m, its beam was 2.8 m, and its draft was 2.5 m.
 The boat's power was provided by two 120 hp diesel engines for moving on the surface and one 140 hp electric motor for moving underwater, using one propeller shaft.
 This gave it a surface top speed of 11 kn and a submerged top speed of 5 kn, as well as a range of 600 nmi surfaced and 70 nmi submerged.
 Its fuel tank had a capacity of 11 tons.
 Minoga had a crew of 20 officers and sailors, and was armed with two 450 mm bow torpedo tubes, one 37 mm deck gun, and one machine gun.
 The deck gun was installed not during the original construction but later in 1914–15.

 Minoga was launched on 11 October 1908 and carried out its first test, using one diesel engine for power because the second had not been installed yet, on 23 October.
 After its first dive on 7 November 1908 a decision was made to modify the ballast and so the submarine was returned to the shipyard.
 Several months of additional work was done to address various problems with the boat.
 This was completed in April 1909 and Minoga underwent sea trials before entering service in the Russian Baltic Fleet on 31 October 1909.